anishpav1/InformedConsetForms/data/README.md

 ./update_form_list.sh
 ```

 1. [`corpus_analysis.py`](corpus_analysis.py) is a python3 command-line tool to generate a `.csv` file containing high-level data for all files in a specified directory.
-This command requires three positional arguments: (1) `--src` is the root directory for the search.
+This command requires four positional arguments: (1) `--src` is the root directory for the search.
 (2) `--type` is the file type, specified as a string value corresponding to a valid extension (ex. '.txt').
-(3) `--dest` is the name and destination of the output file.
+(3) `--keys` is an input `.csv` file containing search phrases, whose occurrences will be counted for each file in (1).
+(4) `--dest` is the name and destination of the output file.
 Example below:

 ```
-./corpus_analysis.py --src ./ --type .txt --dest ./analysis_output.csv
+./corpus_analysis.py --src ./ --type .txt --keys keys.csv --dest ./analysis_output.csv
 ```

 ## Metadata